dalgu90/splitnet-imagenet/README.md

 # splitnet-imagenet

-Splitted Network based on ResNet-50 (for ImageNet 1K dataset) Run only on GPU and basically support multi-GPU training
+Splitted Network based on ResNet-50 (for ImageNet 1K dataset)

+It runs only on GPU and basically supports multi-GPU training.

 <b>Prerequisite</b>